 - tcis: The tool tcis simulates the initiation of a Tor connection by sending a TLS client hello to a given IP address.
 The client hello's cipher list is identified by Chinese DPI boxes as belonging to Tor.
 The tool can be used to trigger scanning.

-A large part of our study consisted of the analysis of data we gathered by attracting many Chinese scanners.
-We configured all our bridges to be private (i.e. only known to ourselves) and to listen to randomly chosen TCP high ports.
-That way, we can be sure that our data only contains automated scanners and no legitimate users.
+A large part of our study consisted of the analysis of data we gathered by attracting numerous Chinese scanners.
+We configured all our bridges to be private (i.e., only known to ourselves) and to listen to randomly chosen TCP high ports.
+That way, we can be sure that our data only contains automated scanners and no real users.
 The raw data is available below.

 |scanning_connections.csv||Connection data of all scanners which were found connecting to our bridge.
 The file contains four columns: IP address, source port, UNIX timestamp when the scanner connected and the sent data.|